Cadenazzo–Luino railway

-The Cadenazzo–Luino railway is a railway line that joins Switzerland and Italy.
+The Cadenazzo–Luino railway is a railway line along the northeastern coast of Lago Maggiore.
+It conntects the towns of Cadenazzo and Luino, crossing the Italy–Switzerland border.

 History

 The line was opened on 4 December 1882 by the Gotthardbahn.
 On 1 May 1909 it became part of the Swiss Federal Railways.
 It was electrified on 11 June 1960.

 Service

 The railway is served by the S30, operated by TiLo.